Aparna12Mishra/100daysofcoding/README.md

 Welcome to my repository dedicated to the "100 Days of Coding" challenge on LeetCode!
 This repository serves as a log of my daily coding submissions and is aimed at assisting fellow programmers, especially juniors, in their coding journey.

 ## Overview
 This repository tracks my progress as I tackle the "100 Days of Coding" challenge on LeetCode.
-I commit my daily solutions to various coding problems, providing explanations and optimal code implementations to aid understanding.
+I commit my daily solutions to various coding problems

 ## Purpose
 The primary objective of this repository is twofold: